SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ### Additional Notes

 - M4A files are compressed using the 'AAC' lossy codec.
 For lossless quality, use WAV or FLAC formats.
-- WAV and AIFF uses the pcm_s16le codec, while OGG uses the newer Opus codec.
+- WAV and AIFF uses the pcm_s16le codec, while OGG uses the newer Opus codec by default.
 - Lossy formats utilize Variable Bit Rate (VBR) for increased compression.
 ## Audio File Type Compatibility

 ### RPG Maker